 You never know what a summer evening will be like.
 The best hot weather sleeping bags should stand up to morning dew, nighttime temperature drops, and sticky humidity.
 Going to bed cool and waking up warm: That's what you need from a good bag.

 Material can make or break your outdoor gear.
-At the risk of overheating, you'll need to look for features like a breathable lining and denier count.
-Denier count is a way of measuring fiber thickness, or the thickness of individual strands that make up the fabric.
+At the risk of overheating, you'll need to look for features like a breathable lining and lightweight construction.
+It's always a good idea to look at the exact temperature range each bag is intended for before purchasing.
+To aid you in your search, here are 12 of the best sleeping bags for summer camping.

 Designed with flexible baffles to eliminate air movement and an overstuffed foot box for cozy comfort, this bag is great for those "not too hot" nights.